4th Centre for Combat Employment and Retraining of Personnel

 On 3 August 2007 the newest Russian fighter-bomber, the Sukhoi Su-34 from Novosibirsk Aviation Industrial Association flew at the test airfield.
 Under the control of pilots Sergei Shcherbina and Alexander Aschenkova the plane arrived in Lipetsk Air Base, where it was solemnly adopted and made atonement for the Air Force.

 Sukhoi Su-24 and Su-34 bombers from Lipetsk PPI and PLC participated in the 2008 Moscow Victory Day Parade.
-The Su-34 was piloted by the chief of the aviation center, Major General Alexander Kharchevsky.
+The Su-34 was piloted by the chief of the aviation centre, Major General Alexander Kharchevsky.

 19 June 2008 marked the 55th anniversary of the founding of Lipetsk Air Base.

 In 2011, the military prosecutor's office of the Western Military District opened a criminal investigation into the extortion of money from Lipetsk Air Base airmen.
 According to "Interfax", the reason for this was the information contained in the Internet address of lieutenant Igor Sulim, which found its confirmation in the audit.
 Defendants in the case, initiated on the 286th article Criminal Code of Russia ("exceeding official authority") began with the commander of the military unit, Colonel Edward Kowalski, and his deputy for educational work, Colonel Sergei Sidorenko.
 After a three-year trial, they were convicted and sentenced to deprivation of liberty for a term of four and five years probation and ordered to pay compensation to the victims.

-In 2013, Lёtnym aviation center staff began development of Sukhoi Su-30 super-maneuverable multi-role fighters; fighter development began in 2014 for Sukhoi Su-35s.
+In 2013, aviation centre staff began development of Sukhoi Su-30 super-maneuverable multi-role fighters; fighter development began in 2014 for Sukhoi Su-35s.

-In 2014, the aviation center airfield was used as the base airfield at the time of the flight crews of the Air Force and Navy aviation competition "Aviadarts".
+In 2014, the aviation centre airfield was used as the base airfield at the time of the flight crews of the Air Force and Navy aviation competition "Aviadarts".